TeoZosa/structlog-sentry-logger/README.md

 ### Performance
 `structlog-sentry-logger` is fully-tuned and leverages [`ORJSON`](https://github.com/ijl/orjson) as the JSON serializer for lightning-fast logging.
-Let cross-cutting concerns cripple performance no longer!
+It's 2020, you don't have to let your obligate cross-cutting concerns cripple performance any longer!

 For further reference, see:
 - "[`ORJSON`: Serialize](https://github.com/ijl/orjson#serialize)" for benchmarks